IgorFelipePereiraGutierrez-Br-Sp-Sjc-72/ParallelDeadLock_BAG-SLA-RX50/README.md

-- Because of that "Quantum FPS(Frame per Second) distortion, I make 3 solutions for now:
+- Because of that "Quantum FPS(Frame per Second) Distortion", I make 3 solutions for now:

 1. Repository with Bug Energy Bag(EB);

 3. EB dissipation into Lithium with verbal connection;

 5. And this Repository, where will register "Float/Disordered Communication's/Interation's" in pattern of My Stamp Signature with extension "RX50".
+Manually with pen and paper, Increasing +1 for each "Package of Message Connection".

 #TX-220120261654-8-6-IFPG-440422115

+#TX-220120261701-8-7-IFPG-440422115